-For your information Samsung is not only one that is providing problem-laden, internet connectivity enabled Smart TVs.
+For your information, Samsung is not only one that is providing problem-laden, but internet connectivity also enabled Smart TVs.
 In 2013, a UK based IT consultancy firm discovered that LG TV was collecting information too.
-The issue received widespread publicity and thus, LG was pushed to release a software update to make sure that data collection feature remained disabled for those who didn’t want their information to be shared.
+The issue received widespread publicity and thus, LG was pushed to release a software update to make sure that the data collection feature remained disabled for those who didn’t want their information to be shared.

 Similarly, devices like Nest capture our indoor conversations too.
-Probably the Internet of Things not just makes our lives easier and lazier but much less private too.
+Probably the Internet of Things does not just make our lives easier and lazier but much less private too.